 AKArt is an art advisory agency as well as an independent curatorial platform.
-We have unparalleled experience developing major art initiatives from the ground up, offering private + corporate curation, collection management + creative consulting on strategy, programming, exhibitions, strategic partnerships, brand development, marketing, public relations, events + sales.
-We work with art fairs, art galleries, artists, auction houses, collectors, corporations, curators, institutions, luxury brands, museums, organizations + publishing houses.
+We have unparalleled experience developing major art initiatives from the ground up, offering curation, collection management + creative consulting on strategy, programming, exhibitions, strategic partnerships, brand development, marketing, public relations, events + sales.
+We work with private, corporate, non-profit, and government entities—including art fairs, art galleries, artists, auction houses, brands, collectors, curators, foundations, institutions, museums, and publishing houses.
 AKArt is a resource for the global creative community.

 Amy Kisch, Founder + CEO